jorishr/notes-on-methodology/agile/agile_software_development.md

 ### Agile Reporting
 Reporting tools such a JIRA can allow you to track the dev teams progress through graphical representations.
 This may allow you to identify bottlenecks and detect problematic time estimates.

+## Agile at Scale
+Three basic rules apply:
+- only scale when necessary as adding additional teams or people will increase complexity.
+The existing team will have to set aside time for these coordination efforts.
+- scale slowly
+- have architectual and development standards in place.

+Frameworks for scaling are usually about coordinating various SCRUM teams.
+Examples are Nexus, LeSS, Scrum@Scale, SAFe.